AlfioEmanueleFresta/practical-xss/worksheet.rst

 make changes to the file, save it and reload the page of the website to check the result.

-If things go wrong and you want to restore the initial version of the file, simply delete your VM and restart it from a fresh copy.
+If things go wrong:

-**TODO: Maybe provide something easier to reset the code?**
+  If you want to restore the initial version of the files, simply click on the "reset changes" link in the footer of the website, then click on the "reset code" button.

 PHP files (having ``.php`` extension) contain HTML code and they may contain some PHP code between ``<?php`` and ``?>`` tags.
 PHP code is processed by the server when